 222 Georgia Avenue, The VSU Honors House

-The University Honors College is an interdisciplinary program with courses leading to a certificate of completion in University Honors.
+The University Honors College is an interdisciplinary program with courses and activities leading to a certificate of completion in University Honors.

 A student who completes all certificate requirements also receives recognition at Honors Day as well as at graduation ceremonies.
 In addition, the students receive a Certificate of University Honors and special notation on official university transcripts.